GiwrgosN/GiwrgosN/README.md

 # Portfolio

-Portfolio of data science and programming projects completed for academic, self learning, and hobby purposes.
+Hello!
+My name is Georgios Nikolaidis and I am an experienced credit risk analyst with a demonstrated history of working in the financial services industry.
+Skilled in R, SAS, SQL, Microsoft Office, Statistical Data Analysis and Machine Learning.
+Strong finance professional with an integrated master's degree focused in Applied Mathematics from National Technical University of Athens.
+Bellow you can find my portfolio of data science and programming projects completed for academic, self learning, and hobby purposes.

 # Contents